Computer Physics Communications

 Computer Physics Communications is a peer-reviewed scientific journal published by Elsevier under the North-Holland imprint.

 The journal focuses on computational methodology, numerical analysis and hardware and software development in support of physics and physical chemistry.

+According to the Journal Citation Reports, the journal has a 2023 impact factor of 7.2.

+Computer Physics Communications Program Library

-Associated with the journal is the Computer Physics Communications Program Library.
-This resource houses computer programs which have been described in the journal.
+Associated with the journal is the CPC Program Library.
+This repository houses computer programs which have been described in the journal.
 Access to the library is bundled with journal subscriptions, although those unaffiliated with a subscribing institution can purchase individual subscriptions.

-The current (2008) principal co-ordinating editor is N. Stanley Scott of Queen's University Belfast, Northern Ireland, who also acts as director of the Program Library.

-The journal's 2020 impact factor was 4.39.
+Originally hosted by the Queen's University Belfast, the service moved to 2016 in the Mendeley Data repository.
+It contains over 3,000 programs from 1969 and 2016.